-Medical Writing: A Flexible Career Choice
+Medical Technical Writer: A Flexible Career Choice

 Have you thought about alternative careers in the life sciences industry?
 Are you interested in working outside of the traditional laboratory or research environment?
 Recently, we spoke with a couple of seasoned recruiting professionals and identified the top 10 non-traditional careers for life science professionals.
 One of the popular choices was in the medical technical writing field.
 To find out more, we interviewed three experts and leaders of the Health and Medicine Special Interest Group within the Society of Technical Communication.
 The special interest group provides members with information on trends, practices, and resources for applying technical communication skills in health and medical settings.